+- (i) Useful lives of assets.

-- (ii) Depreciation rates. - (iii) Salvage value of assets. - (15) Sections 167 and 168.- Depreciation; Accelerated Cost Recovery System.-Application of those sections where the formal ownership of property is in a party other than the taxpayer except when title is held merely as security. - (16) Section 170.-Charitable, Etc., Contributions and Gifts.-Whether a transfer to a pooled income fund described in § 642(c)(5) qualifies for a charitable contribution deduction under § 170(f)(2)(A). - (17) Section 170(c).-Charitable, Etc., Contributions and Gifts.-Whether a tax-payer who transfers property to a charitable organization and thereafter leases back all or a portion of the transferred property may deduct the fair market value of the property transferred and leased back as a charitable contribution. - (18) Section 170.-Charitable, Etc., Contributions and Gifts.-Whether a transfer to a charitable remainder trust described in § 664 that provides for annuity or unitrust payments for one or two measuring lives qualifies for a charitable deduction under § 170(f)(2)(A). - (19) Section 216.-Deduction of Taxes, Interest, and Business Depreciation by Cooperative Housing Corporation Tenant-Stockholder.-If a cooperative housing corporation (CHC), as defined in § 216(b)(1), transfers an interest in real property to a corporation (not a CHC) in exchange for stock or securities of the transferee corporation, which engages in commercial activity with respect to the real property interest transferred, whether (i) the income of the transferee corporation derived from the commercial activity, and (ii) any cash or property (attributable to the real property interest transferred) distributed by the transferee corporation to the CHC will be considered as gross income of the CHC for the purpose of determining whether 80 percent or more of the gross income of the CHC is derived from tenant-stockholders within the meaning of $\S 216(b)(1)(D)$. - (20) Section 262.-See section 4.01(12), above. - (21) Section 265(a)(2).-Expenses and Interest Relating to Tax-Exempt Income.-Whether indebtedness is incurred or continued to purchase or carry obligations the interest on which is wholly exempt from the taxes imposed by subtitle A.
+- (ii) Depreciation rates.

+- (iii) Salvage value of assets.

+(14) Sections 167 and 168.- Depreciation; Accelerated Cost Recovery System.-Application of those sections where the formal ownership of property is in a party other than the taxpayer except when title is held merely as security.

+(15) Section 170.-Charitable, Etc., Contributions and Gifts.-Whether a transfer to a pooled income fund described in § 642(c)(5) qualifies for a charitable contribution deduction under § 170(f)(2)(A).

+(16) Section 170(c).-Charitable, Etc., Contributions and Gifts.-Whether a taxpayer who transfers property to a charitable organization and thereafter leases back all or a portion of the transferred property may deduct the fair market value of the property transferred and leased back as a charitable contribution.

+(17) Section 170.-Charitable, Etc., Contributions and Gifts.-Whether a transfer to a charitable remainder trust described in § 664 that provides for annuity or unitrust payments for one or two measuring lives qualifies for a charitable deduction under § 170(f)(2)(A).

+(18) Section 216.-Deduction of Taxes, Interest, and Business Depreciation by Cooperative Housing Corporation Tenant-Stockholder.-If a cooperative housing corporation (CHC), as defined in § 216(b)(1), transfers an interest in real property to a corporation (not a CHC) in exchange for stock or securities of the transferee corporation, which engages in commercial activity with respect to the real property interest transferred, whether (i) the income of the transferee corporation derived from the commercial activity, and (ii) any cash or property (attributable to the real property interest transferred) distributed by the transferee corporation to the CHC will be considered as gross income of the CHC for the purpose of determining whether 80 percent or more of the gross income of the CHC is derived from tenant-stockholders within the meaning of \$ 216(b)(1)(D).

+(20) Section 265(a)(2).-Expenses and Interest Relating to Tax-Exempt Income.- Whether indebtedness is incurred or continued to purchase or carry obligations the interest on which is wholly exempt from the taxes imposed by subtitle A.